w3c/automotive-viss2/docker/README.md

 The file docker-compose-rl.yml builds and runs  a variant of the feeder(feeder-rl) which is configured and built to interface remotive labs cloud solution for recorded vehicle data translated/mapped to vss.
 The docker compose version should be from 3.8.

+Dockerfile and docker-compose-rl.yml is located in the project root.

 To build and run the docker example see below:

 ```bash